3 Surprising On-Page SEO Techniques You May Not Know About

-Neither of those are true.
+Neither of those is true.
 Your competition is the webpages that show up on Page 1 of the search results for a particular keyword query.

 Yes, the top results could include a big brand and that thought leader.
 But more often than not, your market competition does not match your online competition.